Couple cosigning a loan together.

 Co-Signer Vs. Co-Borrower

 The biggest difference between a co-signer and a co-borrower is that a co-borrower has equal access to the loan money.
-A co-signer guarantees that the loan will be repaid even if the borrower defaults, but a co-signer can’t access the funds.
+A co-signer guarantees that the loan will be repaid even if the borrower defaults, but a co-signer can’t access the loan funds.

-How Do Personal Loans Work With A Co-Signer?
+How Do Personal Loans With Co-Signers Work?

-When you get a personal loan with a co-signer, both parties are on the hook for the entire duration of the loan.
+When you get a personal loan with a co-signer, both parties are typically on the hook for the entire duration of the loan.
 The co-signer is as legally responsible for repayment as the borrower.

-The co-signer is typically responsible for a co-signed loan until it’s paid off.
 In some cases, you may be able to apply for a co-signer release, which will allow you to remove your name from the loan if the borrower meets certain requirements, such as making a specified number of on-time payments and meeting the lender’s credit standards.

 Co-signer releases are common with private student loans, but you may also have this option on other types of loans.
 Before signing any loan agreements, talk with the lender or read your loan documents to find out if you have this option as a co-signer.